MLS has 28 clubs that will compete during the league’s 27th season in 2022. Conference alignment is as follows:

 - Yellow Card - 3 Points

 - Straight Red Card - 7 Points

-When a Player receives a second yellow card, his Club will receive a maximum of seven (7) points total.
+When an individual receives a second yellow card, the club will receive a maximum of seven points total.

-*A Club can only receive a maximum of eight (8) points for any individual incident.
+*A club can only receive a maximum of seven points for any individual incident.

 - Round One will consist of six single-elimination games that will feature six teams from each the Eastern Conference and Western Conference (12 teams total).

 - The No. 2-7 seeds in each the Eastern Conference and the Western Conference will compete in Round One, while the No. 1 seeds in each the Eastern Conference and the Western Conference earn a first-round bye.